tonylpt/WhosInBot-Scala/README.md

 ### Run from JAR
 1. Make sure `src/main/resources/application.conf` has the correct values.
+2. Make sure the test database is running with migrations applied:

+        sbt test:flywayMigrate

-2. Build the JAR:
+3. Build the JAR:

         sbt assembly

-    The standalone JAR will be generated at `target/scala-2.12/whosin_akka-assembly-0.1.jar`.
+    The standalone JAR will be generated at `target/scala-2.12/WhosInBot-Scala-assembly-0.1.jar`.

-3. Apply database migrations:
+4. Apply database migrations:

         sbt flywayMigrate

-4. Run the app:
+5. Run the app:

-        java -jar target/scala-2.12/whosin_akka-assembly-0.1.jar
+        java -jar target/scala-2.12/WhosInBot-Scala-assembly-0.1.jar